Time to act –

 moderated by Prof. Dr. Irene Bertschek, Chairwoman of the Expert Commission for Research and Innovation (EFI)

-• How can politics initiate and support these structural changes in the research and innovation system?
+- How can policymakers support the structural changes needed in the research and innovation system?

 Panelists: